tnevolin/mm6-skill-emphasis-mod/Readme.md

 * Staff adds small amount to all resistances for all party members.
 Bonus increases with rank and level.
 * Leather and Chain armor add to all resistance for wearer.
 Bonus increases with rank and level.
 * Plate wearer has a chance to cover other team member not wearing plate.
 Bonus increases with rank.
+* Shield wearer decreases all kind of physical and magical projectiles damage.

 ## Bonus increment per level based on rank